Sunset Boulevard (musical): Los Angeles production

-The American premiere was at the Shubert Theatre in Century City, Los Angeles, California, on 9 December 1993, with Close as Norma and Alan Campbell as Joe.
+The first American production opened at the Shubert Theatre in Century City, Los Angeles, California, on 9 December 1993, with Glenn Close as Norma and Alan Campbell as Joe.
 Featured were George Hearn as Max and Judy Kuhn as Betty.
 Lloyd Webber had reworked both the book and score, tightening the production, better organising the orchestrations, and adding the song "Every Movie's a Circus".
-This new production was better received by the critics and was an instant success, running for 369 performances.
-The Los Angeles production also recorded a new cast album that is well regarded.
-It is also the only unabridged cast recording of the show, since the original London recording was trimmed by over thirty minutes.
+This new production was better received by the critics than the premiere, and was an instant success, running for 369 performances.
+The production also recorded a new cast album that is well regarded.
+It is also the only first cast recording of the show, since the original London recording was trimmed by over thirty minutes.

-A controversy arose with this production after Faye Dunaway was hired to replace Glenn Close.
-Dunaway went into rehearsals with Rex Smith as Joe and Jon Cypher as Max.
-Tickets went on sale for Dunaway's engagement but shortly after rehearsals started the producers announced that Dunaway was unable to sing the role to their standards and the production would shut down when Close left.
-Dunaway "claims that when advance sales slumped, Sir Andrew decided to save money by sending the LA cast of Sunset Boulevard - based on the story of a clapped-out Hollywood actress - to Broadway, where it is due to open in November. " However, the Los Angeles Times reported that "The cancellation came despite advance ticket sales for the Los Angeles production 'way in excess of $4 million,' said Peter Brown, a spokesman for Lloyd Webber."

-Dunaway filed a lawsuit claiming her reputation had been damaged by the producer's claims.
-Dunaway's lawsuit was settled and the producers paid her a settlement but no other terms of the agreement have ever been disclosed.
+Faye Dunaway was hired to replace Close and began rehearsals with Rex Smith as Joe and Jon Cypher as Max.
+Tickets went on sale for Dunaway's engagement but shortly after rehearsals started, the producers announced that Dunaway was unable to sing the role to their standards; the production would shut down when Close left.
+Lloyd Webber's spokesman stated: "The cancellation came despite advance ticket sales for the Los Angeles production 'way in excess of $4 million"; Dunaway denied this.
+She filed a lawsuit claiming her reputation had been damaged by the producer's claims.
+The producers paid her a settlement.